andycroll/andycroll.com/_posts/2020/2020-02-16-all-your-mailer-views-in-one-place.md

 This is a [pernickety](https://www.collinsdictionary.com/dictionary/english/pernickety) organisational opinion.
 The default is ok.

-It isn’t the default.
-It could be said you’re making it harder to understand for newcomers to the project.
-Plus modern IDEs allow fuzzy file lookup so the location of files isn’t that important.
+Modern IDEs allow fuzzy-file lookup so the location of files isn’t that important.

+You are changing your codebase from reasonable defaults, which is normally no ideal.
+However in this case the change is small, well defined and improves separation and organisation from the standard locations.